Master of the Lyrical Expressionist Landscape

 He had arrived in New York with the advantage of parents who were culturally connected in Kansas.
 Holman’s father and namesake, Charles Edward Holman, was a successful entrepreneur and owned the Yellow Cab Company based in Topeka.
 During the early 1930s Charles was the first to install short- wave radios in his taxi fleets, thereby giving them an advantage in Kansas, Oklahoma, and Nebraska.
 Only later did police cars widely adopt this means of communication.
 Charles later became the head of the Topeka Savings & Loan Bank.
 Now, his son nicknamed “Bud” landed a job at the Museum of Modern Art.
 He was in luck because that June MoMA opened its Shofuso Japanese House and Garden to the public and assigned him to manage it until the exhibit was closed in the Fall of 1955.
 2 He also managed MoMA’s Guest House at nearby 52nd Street — now a historic landmark — designed by Philip Johnson in 1950 and donated by Rockefeller.
 “The Guest House became a showplace for MoMA,” Holman recalled, “and was like an extension of the museum for private parties.”

 Holman quickly assimilated into New York’s art world during the vibrant 1950s.
 He met many of the artists of the avant-garde who had found exposure through the annual Ninth Street Exhibition.
 Leo Castelli originally curated that series, which had started in 1951 as a pop-up for overlooked artists and ran through 1957.
 3 Holman also met his friends at those two social meccas of the avant-garde — Max’s Kansas City and the Cedar Tavern — which were not far from his studio.
 However, he says, “I was not an adventurous and loose creature in this bohemian society.”
 He knew Jackson Pollock but did not particularly care for his coarse manner, noting that he found the Cedar Tavern hangout to be “a rough, smelly, vomitty place, with Pollock hanging all over bimbos.”While at MoMA, Holman continued to meet groundbreaking artists and had forged a close relationship with Cy Twombly.
 Twombly introduced Holman to the equally gregarious Robert Rauschenberg.
 Rauschenberg had rented a loft at 61 Fulton Street near Coentie’s Slip in the old South Street Seaport area at the lower tip of Manhattan, and Twombly occasionally worked there.
 This was an enclave far from Greenwich Village but pioneering artists, intellectuals, writers, and filmmakers had discovered that it offered the city’s cheapest studios — deserted old sail-making lofts that were Spartan but spacious with high ceilings.
 Among the denizens living nearby were John Cage, Merce Cunningham, Morton Feldman, Philip Guston, and Jack Youngerman.
 Jasper Johns also lived and worked at 61 Fulton Street, and from 1954–1960 was Rauschenberg’s partner.
 Holman often met with them at Sweets Restaurant, also on Fulton Street, sharing not only their approaches to art, but their experiences traveling throughout Italy, the Mediterranean, and Morocco.
 Equally important, Holman knew that his friends were producing a very different kind of art amidst the great publicity that had been focused on the AbEx painters meeting uptown at the Cedar Tavern.
 Holman also observed that the personalities of some of the artists who later followed to Coentie’s Slip were just the same as those uptown.
-“I found Ellsworth Kelly and Agnes Martin to be particularly rough and vulgar,” he recalled.4
+“I found Ellsworth Kelly and Agnes Martin to be particularly rough and vulgar,” he recalled.
+During this same period, the summers found him painting at his favorite refuge, a summer cottage in Sagaponack on Long Island’s East End.
+From there he would head farther east to visit another friend, the expressionist landscape painter Balcomb Greene [1904–1990], at the artist’s home and studio on the cliffs of Montauk.
+Back in New York, he spent time with that upstart of the ‘60s scene, Andy Warhol.4

 Another of Holman’s close friends who pursued a very different artistic path was Alfred Jensen.
 Holman immediately understood that Jensen’s diagrammatic and checkerboard compositions not only explored color relationships but were also inspired by subjects of which Holman possessed his own considerable knowledge: Greek temple plans and Mayan culture and its calendar.